jakobsche/polynomial/README.md

 returns a handle to a newly created polynomial.
 The returned type is an unsigned 32 bit integer or a pointer.
 This is the first parameter of every following function to identify the polynomial it works on.

+### CreateCopy

+function CreateCopy(P: TPolynomial): TPolynomial; cdecl;

+returns a newly created copy of P

 ### DestroyPolynomial

 procedure DestroyPolynomial(var P: TPolynomial); cdecl;

-frees the memory of the given polynomial.
-It has to be called for polynomials being created with the function CreatePolynomial only.
+frees the memory of P. It has to be called for polynomials being created with the function *CreatePolynomial* or *CreateCopy* only.
+Call it, before your program is terminated.
 After that the handle P is invalid.

 ### GetDegree